tessel/gprs-sim900/README.md

 ##### * `gprs.hangUp(callback(err, data))` Terminate a voice call.

 ##### * `gprs._checkEmissions()` Run through the `emissions` every time an unsolicited message comes in and emit events accordingly.
-There is probably a better way to do this, though, so consider the function unstable and pull requests welcome.
+This function is key to the emitMe method.
+There is probably a better way to do this, so consider the function unstable and pull requests welcome.

 ##### * `gprs.emitMe(beginnings)` Many unsolicited events are very useful to the user, such as when an SMS is received or a call is pending.
-This function configures the module to emit events that beign with a specific String.
-There is probably a better way to do this, though, so consider the function unstable and pull requests welcome.
+Beginnings is an array of strings, the function will emit unsolicited messages that begin with these strings.
+There is probably a better way to do this, so consider the function unstable and pull requests welcome.

-##### * `gprs.readSMS(index, mode, callback(err, message))` Read the specified SMS.
-You'll want to parse the module's unsolicited packet to pull out the specific SMS number.
-Note that these numbers are nonvolatile and associated with the SIM card.
+##### * `gprs.readSMS(index, mode, callback(err, message))` Read the index specified SMS.
+Mode can be zero and make the message as read, or one and not change the status of the message.
+The callback's `message` is an array where index 0: command echo, 1: message information (read state, source number, data), 2: message text.

 ##### * `gprs.sendSMS(number, message, callback(err, data))` Send an SMS to the specified number.